therollbacks/drone-authenticate/README.md

 **Ardupilot simulator** - Maps the routes and settings of a simulated drone flight.
 ArduPilot (sometimes known as APM) is the leading open source autopilot system supporting multi-copters, fixed wing aircraft, rovers, submarines and antenna trackers.
 The code is open-source and written in CPP. <br>
 **Pymavlink BIN to CSV converter** - Formats drone data into a usable format and gets rid of noise. <br>
 **Data preprocessor** - Detailed preprocessor for formatting and cleaning data into a usable format. <br>
-**One class SVM** - Machine learning model #1 that authenticates the true drone data.
+**One class SVM** - Machine learning model #1 that authenticates the true drone data. <br>
-**KNN** - Performs K nearest neighbour to sort each data points into real or fake data classfication.
+**KNN** - Performs K nearest neighbour to sort each data points into real or fake data classfication. <br>
-**Logistic Regression** - Performs calculations to determine which group each data point belongs.
+**Logistic Regression** - Performs calculations to determine which group each data point belongs. <br>

 ## Known Application Bugs
-- The labeling process for one class svm can be vague.
+- The labeling process may be too specific which can cause overfitting; other flight modes may not be compatible with our machine learning models. <br>
+- KNN takes a significanlty longer time to run compared to One Class SVM and Logistic regression. <br>
+- All of our data is stored locally and on github.
+It is not ideal and prone to security and processing issues. <br>

 ## Installation: